-Item 5: Approval of the Amended and Restated 2018 Equity and Cash Incentive Plan
+Item 4: Approval of the Amended and Restated 2018 Equity and Cash Incentive Plan

-On March 24, 2020, the Board adopted an amendment and restatement of the 2018 Equity and Cash Incentive Plan, or the Restated Plan, subject to stockholder approval at the annual meeting.
-The Restated Plan is substantially similar to the current 2018 Equity and Cash Incentive Plan, or the 2018 Plan, except that the Restated Plan:
+On February 18, 2021, the Board adopted an amendment and restatement of the 2018 Plan, or the Restated Plan, subject to shareholder approval at the Meeting.
+The 2018 Plan was last amended and restated effective March 24, 2020 and approved by shareholders at our annual meeting held on May 12, 2020.
+The Restated Plan is substantially similar to the 2018 Plan, except that the Restated Plan: